All Episodes

 We've already covered that.

-Two would be this hatred of what I just talked about.
+Two, would be this hatred of what I just talked about.

-The growing web of the internet.
+The growing web of the Internet, computers, telecommunications, modern technology.

 I had a man who called the show the other night.